swissiety/JimpleLSP/README.md

     a)  **Either** Download the JimpleLSP Server Release and extract it to any Location.

     b) **OR** Compile it yourself
-   You need a fresh build of FuturSoot in your local Maven Repository.
+   You need a fresh build of FutureSoot in your local Maven Repository.
    To get it run `git clone https://github.com/secure-software-engineering/soot-reloaded.git && cd soot-reloaded && mvn install`
    (Latest working commit is #6bb957a82d28062f74586d4333da90172db48f18).